GrantMeStrength/retro/robot/robot.md

 and making sure debug message is False, rather than True

 Video streaming seems to cause the Raspberry Pi's temp to jump a lot, and so it's a good idea to fit a heatsink and fan.
 There's plenty of room inside the Omnibot for this.
+Without the fan, the Pi was getting up to 60' C and crashing / throttling.
+With a fan and headsink, it stays in the 40' C range.

 ### Ajax

-The standard Python Flask examples use a button, which visits a specific URL providing an argument as it does so.
+The standard Python Flask examples use a button, causing a jump to a specific URL providing an argument as it does so.
 The specific URL is, of course, the same page that the button is on.

-However, although nice and simple, this means the web page refreshes which is slow and annoying, and tends to cause the live video streaming some issues.
+However, although nice and simple, this means the web page refreshes itself which is slow and annoying, and tends to cause the live video streaming some issues.
 Much better to use an slightly more modern approach, such as Ajax.

 I found a [nice example here](https://stackoverflow.com/questions/17745836/jquery-button-click-to-send-ajax-request-with-flask-and-python) which uses jQuery to do the hard work, making it possible to have a much nice experience.

 ### Machine learning

 Now things can get interesting.
-The Pi camera is working and streaming - and that required an extra fan to stop the poor Raspberry Pi getting too hot and bothered.
+The Pi camera is working and streaming - and that definitely required the fan to stop the poor Raspberry Pi getting too hot and bothered.
 What about feeding the camera into a ML model to use it to help navigation?

 Hurray for people way smarter than me who publish notes on how to do this kind of thing!
 [How to Set Up and Run TensorFlow Lite Object Detection Models on the Raspberry Pi](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/blob/master/Raspberry_Pi_Guide.md) is one very useful example.
 Shame that the Coral hardware is unavailable these days, but it is still working at 4 to 5 frames per second which is fine.